Stepping up to help at home

 As close friends, starting a business together was certainly a risk, but the two say they are lucky to have similar work and financial styles.
 Santana identifies herself as “disciplined and creative,” while Robinson says he’s driven by collaboration.
 Both say they’re cautious when it comes to finances.

-While the NYOT “Leaders” program is only in its first year, Robinson and Santana are already seeing successes.
-One student was able to find a mentor through NYOT and, as a result, wants to major in computer science.
-With a full ride to a local school, she’ll be among the first in her family to attend college.
+Robinson and Santana saw successes in the program’s first year.
+One student was able to find a mentor through AOT and, as a result, majored in computer science, with a full ride.
+She’ll be among the first in her family to attend college.

-Robinson and Santana hope to continue helping young people through NYOT for years to come and ultimately create a measurable impact not just in New York City but in the technology field as a whole.
+Robinson and Santana hope to continue helping young people through AOT for years to come.

 “I see the potential it has to mobilize change in the industry so that our youth can access opportunities in the field,” says Santana.
-“My primary goal is to make New York On Tech a sustainable nonprofit organization whose brand and impact is immeasurable over the next three years.
-Let’s see what happens after that…”
+“My primary goal is to create a sustainable nonprofit organization whose brand and impact is immeasurable over the next three years.
+Let’s see what happens after that….”